tshauck/gcgc/docs/third_party_integrations/pytorch_utils.md

         return x
 ```

-Finally, it's a matter of training the model by passing it data from the loader.
+Now, it's a matter of training the model by passing it data from the loader.
 Importantly, the
 object iterated through via `data_loader` has access to a set of keys that are PyTorch tensor
 object.